-In addition to maintenance of the New Infrastructure drainage system, the Contractor is responsible for the maintenance of previously installed drainage systems on other portions of the Road Right of Way and the TUC as set out in Drawings 18-A-02 to 18-A-08 of Appendix A. This includes the entire drainage network from the source points to the various outfalls and all features in between.
+In addition to maintenance of the New Infrastructure drainage system, the Contractor is responsible for the maintenance of previously installed drainage systems on other portions of the Road Right of Way and the TUC as set out in Drawings 18-A-05, 18-A-06 and 18-A-07 of Appendix A. This includes the entire drainage network from the source points to the various outfalls and all features in between.
 The Contractor shall ensure that the design hydraulic capacity of the network as a whole and each of its elements is maintained at all times.
-The Contractor shall note that some elements of the drainage network are shared between the Department and the Local Authority.
+The Contractor acknowledges as having reviewed the agreements describing the shared systems.
 The Contractor shall not be permitted to interfere with the function of any shared system without the permission of both the Department and the affected communities.